bnrp/RedditBots/README.md

 # RedditBots
-This is my collection of RedditBots.
+This is a reddit bot I made with a friend when I was 15.